dawsthehassell/bruno/README.md

 # Bruno - Your Personal Experience Logger
-**Bruno**, aptly named on the creative Manchester United midfielder, is customizable command-line tool for tracking experiences like restaurants, coffee shops, parks, events, and more.
+**Bruno**, aptly named on the creative Manchester United midfielder, is customizable command-line tool to assist you in tracking experiences like restaurants, coffee shops, parks, events, and more.
 Bruno helps you log, search, and reflect on your outings with ease and flexibility.

 ### FEATURES
 - Log experiences by category with tailored prompts